microsoft/BitNet/README.md

 # bitnet.cpp

 ## Introduction

-bitnet.cpp is the officially supported inference framework specifically designed for Bitnet ternary models, optimized for efficient CPU-based inference. bitnet.cpp offers a suite of optimized kernels, I2_S, TL1 ( Ternary Lookup 1 ) and TL2 ( Ternary Lookup 2 ), that support lossless inference of BitNet b1.58 models across both x86 and
+bitnet.cpp is the officially supported inference framework specifically designed for Bitnet models (e.g., BitNet b1.58), optimized for efficient CPU-based inference. bitnet.cpp offers a suite of optimized kernels, that support lossless inference of BitNet b1.58 models across both x86 and ARM architectures.

+## Demo

-ARM architectures.
-Below is a demo of bitnet.cpp runing 3.8B model on Apple M2.
+A demo of bitnet.cpp runing 3.8B model on Apple M2:

 https://github.com/user-attachments/assets/96bfd877-73a4-4471-8af6-25af7da39ab7

 ## Timeline

-- 10/17/2024 bitnet.cpp supports lossless inference on x86 and ARM CPUs.
+- 10/17/2024 bitnet.cpp is public.
 - 02/27/2024 [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764)
 - 10/17/2023 [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453)

 ## Acknowledgements

 This project is based on the [llama.cpp](https://github.com/ggerganov/llama.cpp) framework.
 We would like to thank all the authors for their contributions to the open-source community.
-We also thank [T-MAC]([https://github.com/ggerganov/llama.cpp](https://github.com/microsoft/T-MAC/) team for indroducing LUT method for low-bit LLM inference.
+We also thank [T-MAC](https://github.com/microsoft/T-MAC/) team for the helpful discussion on the LUT method for low-bit LLM inference.

 ## Supported Models

-bitnet.cpp supports a list of models available on [Hugging Face](https://huggingface.co/)
+bitnet.cpp supports a list of 1-bit models available on [Hugging Face](https://huggingface.co/)

 |       Model                                                                                              | Parameters |   CPU    |              | Kernel       |              |              |
 | :----------------:                                                                                       | :-------:  | :------: | :----------: |:----------:  |:----------:  |:----------:  |